top of page

 About

-I graduated from Southampton University with a BSc (Hons) in Podiatry after three years of full-time training.
-I then went on to work with the NHS podiatry team for 18th years.
-Then last October I was offered this opportunity to take over Exmoor Podiatry and from there, I am pleased to say I have not looked back.
+I graduated from the University of Southampton with a BSc (Hons) in Podiatry following three years of full-time training.
+I then went on to work with the NHS podiatry team for 18 years, gaining extensive clinical experience.

-Since than I have refreshed my skills in reflexology and am qualified MAR.
+Since then, I have further developed my skills in reflexology and am now a qualified MAR practitioner.

 • Facebook